signalfx/integrations/collectd-docker/README.md

 * `plugin` is always set to `docker`
 * `plugin_instance` will contain the name of the container the metrics are from.
 The container name is used because that's usually a more stable value than the container ID, which changes on every restart.

-Sample of pre-built dashboard in SignalFx:
+Sample of built-in dashboard in SignalFx:

 ![](././img/dashboard_docker.png)